apollographql/apollo-ios/README.md

 Include the following in your `Cartfile`:

 ```
-github "apollographql/apollo-ios"
+github "apollographql/apollo-ios" "0.6.0-beta.1"
 ```

+Unfortunately Carthage doesn't support resolving prelease versions, so you'll have to update this for new betas.

-This will come with both an in-memory cache and a SQLite-based persistent cache.
-If you only need the in-memory cache, only drag `Apollo` into your project, avoiding `ApolloSQLite` and `SQLite.swift`.
+Because Carthage doesn't allow specifying individual targets, this will build both the core `Apollo` framework and the experimental SQLite-based persistent cache.
+If you don't need the SQLite support, only drag `Apollo` into your project, avoiding `ApolloSQLite` and `SQLite.swift`.

 ## Contributing